F.A.Q.

 Please see the section below our application instructions for common reasons why it might not work.

-What is the pH of Mineralized?
+What Is the pH of Mineralized?

 Mineralized has a slightly basic pH of approximately 7.5 when mixed with 30ml of water.